Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Experiments

 \subsection{Hypergrid}

 We begin with experiments on the Hypergrid task~\citep{bengio2021flow}, a $D$-dimensional grid environment with side length $H$, resulting in a discrete space of size $H^D$.
 High-reward modes are narrowly concentrated near the $2^D$ corners, making the task particularly challenging for both exploration-based and offline learning algorithms.
 Our main experiments are conducted on a \(8^4\) Hypergrid (\(H = 8\), \(D = 4\)) following the setup in \citet{bengio2021flow}.
-We also provided results on a larger Hypergrid in Appendix~\ref{apd:larger}.
+We also provided results on larger Hypergrids in Appendix~\ref{apd:larger}.
 Additionally, in Appendix~\ref{apd:visual}, we visualize a \(8 \times 8\) Hypergrid instance and illustrate the TD-GFN workflow on this task.

-Due to the nascent nature of proxy-free GFlowNet training, we compare TD-GFN against a broad range of baselines.
-These include the main existing proxy-free GFlowNet method, COFlowNet~\citep{zhang2025coflownet}, as well as popular offline RL algorithms (soft RL version) such as CQL~\citep{kumar2020conservative} and IQL~\citep{kostrikov2021offline}, imitation learning methods such as Behavior Cloning (BC) and GAIL~\citep{ho2016generative}.
-We additionally include a baseline termed \textit{Dataset-GFN}, which trains a GFlowNet directly on offline trajectories without modification, serving as a vanilla proxy-free variant.
-To ensure a fair comparison with COFlowNet, which is based on the flow matching (FM) objective~\citep{bengio2021flow}, we also adopt the FM objective (Equation~(\ref{eq:fm})) in our experiments.
-Likewise, the following experiments are conducted under this same setting (results with additional objectives can be found in Appendix~\ref{apd:objectives}).
-Moreover, we train GAIL using the rebalanced dataset described in Section~\ref{sec:edge_reward} (rebalanced GAIL), which improves its performance relative to training on the original dataset.
-Accordingly, we evaluate it using the imitation policy learned via Algorithm~\ref{alg:edge_reward}.
+Due to the nascent nature of proxy-free GFlowNet training, we evaluate TD-GFN against a diverse set of baselines.
+These include the primary existing proxy-free method, COFlowNet~\citep{zhang2025coflownet}, as well as popular offline RL algorithms such as CQL~\citep{kumar2020conservative} and IQL~\citep{kostrikov2021offline}.
+We also compare against imitation learning methods, specifically Behavior Cloning (BC) and GAIL~\citep{ho2016generative}.
+Additionally, we include \textit{Dataset-GFN}, which serves as a vanilla proxy-free variant by training a GFlowNet directly on offline trajectories without modification.
+To ensure a fair comparison with COFlowNet, which relies on the flow matching (FM) objective~\citep{bengio2021flow}, we adopt the FM objective (Equation~\eqref{eq:fm}) for our experiments.
+Because TD-GFN's pruning and prioritized backward sampling operate before the objective computation, they are architecturally orthogonal to the GFlowNet objective: Appendix~\ref{apd:objectives} reports comparable gains when TD-GFN is paired with TB, SubTB, and DB, and Appendix~\ref{apd:naive_offline} contrasts these against the same objectives applied naively to offline data.
+Furthermore, we train GAIL using the rebalanced dataset described in Section~\ref{sec:edge_reward}.
+This rebalanced approach improves performance relative to the version trained on the original dataset, and we evaluate it using the imitation policy from Algorithm~\ref{alg:edge_reward}.

 Each algorithm is evaluated using two standard metrics~\citep{bengio2021flow,pan2022generative,zhang2023distributional,zhang2025coflownet}.
 The first is \textit{Empirical L1 Error}, which measures the $\mathcal{L}_1$ distance between the empirical distribution \(\pi(x)\) from model samples and the normalized reward distribution \(p(x) = R(x) / Z\), computed as \(\mathbb{E}[|\pi(x) - p(x)|]\).
 The second is \textit{Modes Found}, defined as the number of distinct reward modes discovered during training.